openstack/ironic/doc/source/install/refarch/small-cloud-trusted-tenants.rst

     There is no 1-1 mapping between ``ironic-conductor`` and ``nova-compute`` processes, as they communicate only through the Bare Metal API service.

-* The networking-baremetal_ ML2 plugin should be loaded into the Networking service to assist with binding bare metal ports.
+* The :networking-baremetal-doc:`networking-baremetal <>` ML2 plugin should be loaded into the Networking
+  service to assist with binding bare metal ports.

-  The ironic-neutron-agent_ service should be started as well.
+  The :ironic-neutron-agent-doc:`ironic-neutron-agent <>` service should be started as well.

 * If the Bare Metal introspection is used, its ``ironic-inspector`` process has to be installed on all *controllers*.
 Each such process works as both